Qeuph/Whitepaper/Whitepaper.md

 - **Anonymous Public Keys**: Transactions are unlinkable to real-world identities.
 - **Key Pair Rotation**: A new key pair is recommended for each transaction to enhance anonymity.

-### 6.2 Future Plans
-- Exploring integration of zero-knowledge proofs for enhanced privacy.

----

 ## 7. Real-World Use Cases
 ### 7.1 Finance